+The capital requirement for:

+2017 BDT 2016 BDT

-The capital requirement for: 2016 BDT 2015 BDT Interest rate risk Equity position risk 71,776,989 209,960,601 Foreign exchange risk Commodity risk 150,555,393 21,460,029 222,332,382 231,420,630
+Interest rate risk 104,554,312 71,776,989

+Equity position risk Foreign exchange risk 42,965,176 150,555,393

+Commodity risk 222,332,382

-9 Operational risk
+Operational risk

-Operational risk is the risk of loss arising from fraud, unauthorised activities, error, omission, inefficiency, systems failure or external events.
+Operational risk is the risk of loss arising from inadequate or failed internal processes, people and systems or external events, including legal risk.
 It is inherent in every business organisation and covers a wide spectrum of issues.
 The Group manages this risk through a control based environment in which processes are documented, authorisation is independent and transactions are reconciled and monitored.
-This is supported by an independent programme of periodic reviews undertaken by internal audit, and by monitoring external operational risk events, which ensure that the Group stays in line with industry best practice and takes account of lessons learned from publicised operational failures within the financial services industry.
+This is supported by an independent programme of periodic reviews undertaken by internal audit and control testing and by monitoring external operational risk events, which ensure that the Group stays in line with industry best practice and takes account of lessons learned from publicised operational failures within the financial services industry.